 I am a...

 As an internist and preventive medicine physician, my expertise spans the fields of medicine, public health, and ethics.
 In addition to seeing patients and teaching, I work in the areas of human rights and animal protection.
-While working around the globe, I’ve come to realize that, in order to heal our individual visible and invisible wounds, we must also heal the world we live in so we can heal ourselves.
+While working around the globe, I’ve learned we must heal the world we live in so we can heal ourselves.

-I write about things I struggle to understand in a world that often feels violent, divisive, or indifferent.
-Much of my writing – like my daily work – focuses on the link between the vulnerability, suffering, and resilience of people and animals.
-I am especially motivated to write about stories of hope that emerge from despair.
-My book, Seeking Sanctuary, draws on these themes and shows how people and animals across the globe can help each other recover from trauma and heal — an experience known as the “Phoenix Effect.”
+Much of my writing – like my daily work – focuses on the link between the vulnerability and resilience of people and animals.
+I write stories pinned on hope, which is often the first medicine available.
+My forthcoming book, Phoenix Zones, shows how people and animals across the globe can help each other recover from trauma and heal — an experience known as the “Phoenix Effect.”
 It is scheduled for publication by University of Chicago Press in Spring 2018.

-Through my work, I’ve come to realize that there is important common ground occupied by those working on behalf of people and animals – both because of the shared potential for suffering and because many solutions to successfully combat domination, violence, and abuse are universal.
-In order to be healthy as individuals and as a society, we must all first have a right to freedom, sovereignty, love, justice, and opportunity.
+There is important common ground occupied by those working on behalf of all people and animals – both because of the shared potential for suffering and because many solutions to successfully combat violence are universal.
+In order to be healthy as individuals and as a society, we must all have a right to freedom, sovereignty, love, justice, and opportunity.